The following is a summary translation taken from alalbany.ws Translated by Rasheed Barbee

 The Sunnah of custom accepts an increase and it accepts a decrease and it accepts everything, because it’s a custom.
 I will strike for you one example from the Sunnah of custom, from the Messenger of Allah peace be upon him.

-This categorization is from the completeness of comprehension and understanding in the religion where many of those beginners in calling to knowledge and they are not scholars.
+This categorization is from the completeness of comprehension and understanding in the religion where many of those beginners in knowledge are ignorant about this, and they are not scholars, beginners in calling to knowledge and they are not scholars.